P1 – Let’s begin!

 P16 – Catwalk

-A fashion show with reused materials.
-“Haute couture” designer teams in every school design and create clothes and accessories made of reused and recycled materials, in collaboration with local art schools and artists.
-Fashion shows will be held in every school that will be open to the local community.
-All designs, photos and other media will be uploaded to the etwinning platform and the project webpage.
-The school from Venice will be responsible for this activity.
+Fashion shows with reused materials.
+“Haute couture” designer teams in every school of our partnership designed and created clothes and accessories made of reused and recycled materials.
+Guided by our Italian partner (Istituto Comprensivo Statale ADELE ZARA), we hosted open fashion shows for the local community.
+Designs, photos, and other media are uploaded to the etwinning platform and the project webpage.

 P17 – Renewable energy